 In the UK this archive was created by Jah Jussa, a documentary maker and archivist with a practice embedded in British political history and social justice.

 This project, named Trackbed, comprising the installation and performances, is the outcome of several residencies Darkstar have run at Harthill Youth Centre, with the aim of encouraging young people to talk about the issues they face: from migration and Brexit, to music, family and community.
-A short film by Cieron Magat is also being commissioned alongside the project as part of the installation and live performance.
+A short film by Cieron Magat was also commissioned alongside the project as part of the installation and live performance.

 musicians & Artists